aerni/statamic-livewire-forms/README.md

 ## Components

 Sometimes you need more control over your form.
 For instance, if you want to dynamically populate a select field's options.
 Or if you have different types of radio fields that need different styling.
-There are a few concepts to help you customize your form experience.
+There are a couple of concepts to help you customize your form experience.

 Get started by creating a new component: